RobTillaart/PinInGroup/README.md

 - **add(size, pinArray, mode)** adds a predefined array of pins to the group.
 Returns the number of pins added.
 - **add(pin, mode)** adds a single pin to the group.
 Returns the number of pins added (1 or 0).
 Mode can be **INPUT**(default) or **INPUT_PULLUP**.
 - **isInGroup(pin)** returns how often a pin is added to a group.
 Can be more than once.
-- **read(value)** reads a 16 bits unsigned int from max 16 pins.
+- **read()** reads a 16 bits unsigned int from max 16 pins.
 Every bit represents an input value.
 Note that the bits are in LSB order of the adding.
+- **read(idx)** idx = 0..size-1.
+Reads the single pin at idx from the group.
+Returns 0 or 1 if OK and 0xFFFF when idx >= size.
 - **size()** how many slots are used
 - **free()** how many slots are free